markomarkovic/cyd-crypto-ticker/README.md

 3. **Configure the application**:

    The application provides a web-based configuration interface.
-After first boot, connect to the device's WiFi configuration portal to set up your WiFi credentials and CoinMarketCap API settings through an HTML interface.
+After first boot, connect to the device's WiFi configuration portal to set up your WiFi credentials and select up to 6 Binance USDT trading pairs through an HTML interface.

 4. **Build and upload**: